phenixchen88/learngit/readme.txt

 Git is a version control system.
 Git is free software
 gis is wonderful
-git tracks changes of version
+git tracks changes of versison modify now